User Reference

 Source code in simple/models.py

-plot(models, xkey, ykey, *, default_attrname=None, unit=None, where=None, mask=None, mask_na=True, ax=None, legend=None, update_ax=True, update_fig=True, **kwargs)
+plot(models, xkey, ykey, *, default_attrname=None, unit=None, where=None, mask=None, mask_na=True, ax=None, legend=None, update_ax=True, update_fig=True, hist=False, hist_size=0.3, hist_pad=0.05, kwargs=None)

-Plot xkey against ykey for each model in `models.
+Plot xkey against ykey for each model in models.

 Parameters: